Ahmed-Abdelgawad-Dev/Delivery-CRM/README.md

 ###### Notes

-* Reports and Merchants are not ready yet and will be made ASAP.
-* There is still much to customize in the UI (styling).
+* There is still much to customize in the UI.